*** FREE UK SHIPPING ON ORDERS OVER £75 ***

 ProjectLarge blanket | Yarn in metres2700 - 3200 |

-When crocheting with DK yarn, you will generally want to use a hook size of 4.5 - 5.5 mm.
+When crocheting with DK weight yarn, you will generally want to use a hook size of 4.5 - 5.5 mm.
 However, this will vary according to the pattern that you're making.
 If you crochet with a larger hook, you'll create a lighter, airier fabric.
 This gives a lacy effect that can be very attractive in some patterns such as shawls.
 On the other hand, crocheting with a smaller hook gives a tighter fabric.
 This is ideal for making projects that require tight texture.
 For example, if you are crocheting a hat or a basket, it will need to stand up on its own, and should be made with a smaller hook.

 Most projects written for DK yarn specify needles of 3.5 - 4.5 mm.
 The smaller the needles, the tighter the fabric; larger needles will create a looser fabric with a drapey effect.
 Before getting started, it's a good idea to knit a gauge swatch.
 This lets you see if you are knitting too loosely or tightly for the pattern; in this case, you'll want to change to a different needle size.
 This is less important if you're making an unfitted pattern like a scarf or blanket, but in the case of garments like jumpers or cardigans, it's essential.